 You must have a partner to register for a tournament; you and your partner must be active CBVA members to play in a tournament.
 Either you or your partner can register the team (only one player needs to complete registration, not both).

-CBVA membership costs $25, must be renewed each year, and is valid until December 31st of that year.
+CBVA membership costs $40, must be renewed each year, and is valid until December 31st of that year.
+Your registration with the CBVA also adds 365 days to your current AVP membership.

 Select the tournament(s) you are interested in on the Schedule, then continue to create your team (you may need to log in first), confirm, and pay to complete registration.